-Saxenda (liguratide), Xenical (orlistat) and Duromine (phentermine) are the only medicines approved for weight loss in Australia – and none are government-subsidised on the pharmaceutical benefits scheme (PBS) so you'll have to pay full price.
+Saxenda (liguratide), Xenical (orlistat), Duromine (phentermine) and Contrave (naltrexone/bupropion) are the only medicines approved for weight loss in Australia – and none are government-subsidised on the pharmaceutical benefits scheme (PBS) so you'll have to pay full price.

 Doctors can prescribe these for people with a BMI over 30, or people with a BMI of 27–30 and weight-related conditions such as pre-diabetes, type 2 diabetes, high blood pressure, high cholesterol or sleep apnoea.

-Studies have found that typical weight loss is around 3–5kg, though results vary widely and can be greater than this or have no effect.
+Studies have found that typical weight loss is about 3–5kg, although results vary widely and can be greater than this or have no effect.
 Apart from weight loss, there may be other health improvements, including blood glucose, blood pressure and cholesterol levels.

-It's best to think of these medicines as tools to help you lose weight via a reduced energy diet and exercise plan.
+It's best to think of these medicines as tools to help you lose weight through a reduced-energy diet and exercise plan.

-Xenical (which is the brand name for orlistat) works in your stomach and intestine by preventing your body from absorbing as much as 30% of the fat you eat, helping to lose weight.
+Xenical (the brand name for orlistat) works in your stomach and intestine by stopping your body absorbing as much as 30% of the fat you eat, helping with weight loss.

-It helps you lose weight when used in conjunction with a reduced-fat diet and exercise program.
-Xenical is taken when you're eating fatty food, so you'll usually take a capsule with each of the three main meals a day (unless you know the meal you're eating contains no fat).
+It helps you lose weight when used in combination with a reduced-fat diet and exercise program.
+You take Xenical when you're eating fatty food, so you'll usually take a capsule with each of your three main meals a day (unless you know the meal you're eating contains no fat).

-Xenical is available over the counter for around $100 a month (if taken three times a day).
+Xenical is available over the counter for about $100 a month (if taken three times a day).

-Saxenda is based on a human hormone that suppresses appetite, and you inject it yourself daily.
-It's prescription only, and is not subsidised by the PBS – it costs around $400 per month by private prescription.
+Saxenda (liraglutide) is based on a human hormone that suppresses appetite, and you inject it yourself daily.
+It's prescription only, and is not subsidised by the PBS – it costs up to $400 a month by private prescription.